Find a Pest Control Professional

 - Region: This species is found in the central Midwest U.S. from Ohio to Nebraska and southward through Texas and Georgia.

-- Habits: Jumping spiders build web retreats, which can be found both indoors and outdoors.
+- Habitat: Jumping spiders build web retreats, which can be found both indoors and outdoors.
 These spiders frequently hunt inside structures around windows and doors because more insects are attracted to these areas and their vision is best in sunlit areas.
 Outside, jumping spiders are commonly seen running over tree bark, under stones and boards, and on bushes, fences, decks and the outside of buildings.

 - Threat: Jumping spiders may bite in defense, but their bite is not poisonous.
+In fact, this species is more likely to run from a human threat rather than attack.

 - Appearance: Cellar spiders are pale yellow to light brown in color with long, skinny legs and a small body.